 Corporate interests and lawmakers with a different agenda want to financially destabilize labor unions.
-They are doing this through anti-worker measures at the national and state levels because unions break down the economic barriers for working Americans.
+They are doing this through lawsuits and anti-worker measures at the national and state levels because unions break down the economic barriers for working Americans.

 By many measures, quality of life is worse in states with weaker unions.
 The result of "right to work" is this: Unions are dismantled.
 Wages are lower, people are less likely to have health insurance and the necessary resources for a quality education.

 The attacks can happen fast.
 In Iowa, anti-union lawmakers decimated collective bargaining laws in 10 days.
 And the ramifications can be devastating to the profession.
 In Wisconsin, teacher compensation plummeted $10,483 within four years.